 Template EU KM1 – Key metrics template.
-Fixed format
+Fixed format.

-Institutions shall apply the instructions provided below in this Annex to complete template EU KM1 presented in Annex I to this Implementing Regulation, in application of points (a) to (g) of Article 447 CRR and in application of point (b) of Article 438 CRR.
-B
+Institutions shall apply the instructions provided below in this Annex to complete template EU KM1 presented in Annex I to this Implementing Regulation, in application of Article 447, points (a) to (g) of Regulation (EU) No 575/2013and in application of Article 438, point (b) of Regulation (EU) No 575/2013.